 102 Eaton Square, Grade II* listed building in Belgravia, England.

-The house was built between 1826 and 1830 as part of a grand terrace designed by Thomas Cubitt and developed by the Grosvenor family.
-This period marked the transformation of Belgravia from open land into an affluent residential neighborhood.
+The house was built in the late 1820s as part of a terrace designed by Thomas Cubitt and developed by the Grosvenor family.
+This project turned what had been open land into one of London's most sought-after residential addresses.

 The building sits on Eaton Square, which became synonymous with affluent London living during the 1800s.
 Today, visitors can observe how the elegant facades continue to define this as an exclusive residential area.